Your Very Good Health

 Your Very Good Health is a 1948 British animated short film directed and written by John Halas and Joy Batchelor.
 It is a public information film about the foundation of the National Health Service (NHS) and explains how people would be affected by the National Health Service Act 1946 introduced under Clement Attlee.

 Synopsis

+1948 Charley film, Your Very Good Health.

 As Charley cycles around his neighbourhood, a narrator explains the aims and merits of the National Health Service Act.
 The narrator lists other public health services in existence at the time, and mentions problems with healthcare in Britain, such as the inconsistent coverage provided by hospitals and the limitations of the current insurance scheme for low-paid workers.

 Responding to Charley's objections, the film depicts hypothetical scenarios involving Charley falling off his bicycle and his wife becoming ill, in order to illustrate the benefits of the new national health system.
 The previously doubtful Charley is convinced, and proceeds to convince his neighbour George of the advantages of the new NHS.